PRACTICE POLICE ONLINE ASSESSMENT TESTS

 The Police assessments, (formerly the Police Initial Recruitment Tests), are a series of exams consisting of 2 main types of psychometric tests; a numerical ability test and a verbal ability test.
 Both tests are multiple choice questions that you will take in an exercise room alongside other candidates.
 The most effective way to prepare for these psychometric tests is to carry out sample practice questions which relate to the new police competencies.

-Learn how to pass the Police Initial Recruitment Test with our 200-page comprehensive guide that contains masses of sample test questions for you to practice!
+Learn how to pass the Police entrance exam with our 250-page comprehensive guide that contains masses of sample test questions for you to practise with!

-- Practise – When preparing for the numerical and verbal reasoning tests, the most effective way to increase your scores is to simply practise plenty of sample questions;
+- Practice – When preparing for the numerical and verbal reasoning tests, the most effective way to increase your scores is to simply practise plenty of sample questions;

-- Use Sample Questions – Within the Police Tests guide we have provided you with a number of sample test questions which will assist you during your preparation for passing the Police Initial Recruitment Test;
+- Use Sample Questions – Within this testing guide we have provided you with a number of sample test questions which will assist you during your preparation for passing the online assessment process;

 - Know How to Answer – During the verbal reasoning tests that form part of the Police Officer selection process, you should answer each question as either True, False or Impossible to Say.

 Remember to answer your questions based solely on the information given, and not on your own views or opinions!

 SAMPLE POLICE TESTS QUESTIONS